tinjure20/frontity-csstricks-demo/README.md

 ![image](./screenshot.png)

-You can find package/labre-theme codes under `src/` folder
+You can all codes under `package/labre-theme` folder

 ### Install this project locally
 You can download the entire project or clone locally by running the following command from your terminal: